 It's a fun balance of flavors.
 If you love oranges, you'll love blood oranges.

 Plus, they're so beautiful!
 They're great for making desserts and brunch items, like this blood orange tart or citrus salad.
 But the margaritas are a bit more fun in my opinion.

 Grab your blender, it's time to make some cocktails!

 Juice your blood oranges.
-You need 1 cup of juice.
-That'll be about 5 or 6 oranges.
+You need 1 cup of blood orange juice is about 5 or 6 oranges.

 Make the simple syrup using equal parts brown sugar and water - this is just to add some extra sweetness to the margaritas and balance out the fresh lime and orange juices.

 Add all the ingredients into a blender along with 4 to 5 cups of ice and hit that start button!
 Don't forget the cover, of course.